MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-TransportServer.md

 ```

 ### -PipelineTracingSenderAddress
-The PipelineTracingSenderAddress parameter specifies the sender e-mail address that invokes pipeline tracing.
+The PipelineTracingSenderAddress parameter specifies the sender email address that invokes pipeline tracing.
 Only messages from this address generate pipeline tracing output.
 The address can be either inside or outside the Exchange organization.
 Depending on your requirements, you may have to set this parameter to different sender addresses and send new messages to start the transport agents or routes that you want to test.
 The default value of this parameter is $null.

 ```yaml
 Type: SmtpAddress